DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Experiments

-\textbf{Voronoi Covariance Measure (VCM)}.
-VCM \cite{merigot2010voronoi} segments a point cloud into sharp and non-sharp points.
-VCM defines the Voronoi covariance measure of a point as a covariance matrix of the intersection of the estimated Voronoi cell with a ball of radius $R$, where $R$ is a parameter of the method.
-Additionally, the convolution radius $r$ is used for smoothing the measure.
-Finally, the labels of points are determined by thresholding the rato of the smoothed covariance matrix's eigenvalues, with threshold $T$ being another parameter.
-For a fair comparison, we have optimized the method parameters $(r,R,T)$ to minimize the total mIOU error on a dataset, by a direct search, for each type of data (image vs. points), sampling resolution, and noise level.
-The ground truth was determined by thresholding distance to feature lines with a fixed threshold equal to one sampling resolution for each dataset.
-We observed that VCM is likely to miss features with smaller normal jumps and, on the other hand, often overestimates feature width.
+\paragraph{Baseline Approaches.} We compare DEF against five state-of-the-art methods either directly designed or adapted for extracting feature lines from sampled 3D shapes.
+Four of these methods are deep learning-based, representing natural interest for comparisons~\cite{raina2019sharpness,yu2018ec,wang2020pie,Liu:2021:PC2WF}; the fifth method is the best-performing traditional approach based on local set-based feature detection~\cite{merigot2010voronoi} (see Section~\ref{sec:related} for more context).
+We briefly review the main principles underlying these approaches below.
+Most competitor methods have a number of tunable parameters, commonly adjusted to obtain the best results for a specific input shape; as we aim to compare on relatively large datasets, we determine fixed parameters that maximize method performance on the whole validation set, as explained in the Supplemental; to obtain predictions, we run each method with the selected set of its parameters on both local patches and complete point-sampled 3D shapes.

-\textbf{Sharpness fields \cite{raina2019sharpness}}.
-The authors approached the task by constructing fixed size 30x30 local neighborhoods sampled from the underlying Moving Least Squares proxy surface of the point cloud.
-The method requires normals as input.
-We estimated the normals using a neighborhood-based method with the number of neighbors set to 100.
-The network's output is a real-valued function, 1 for points on sharp features and zero in smooth areas.
+\emph{Voronoi Covariance Measure (VCM)}~\cite{merigot2010voronoi} is a non-learning method for hard segmentation of a point cloud into sharp and non-sharp points.
+For this, \emph{VCM} computes the Voronoi covariance measure of a point as a covariance matrix of the intersection of an estimated Voronoi cell with a ball of radius $R$, where $R$ is a parameter of the method; a convolution radius $\rho$ is used for smoothing the measure.
+The input points are labelled by thresholding the ratio of the smoothed covariance matrix's eigenvalues, with threshold $T$ being another parameter.
+We have optimized the parameters $(\rho, R, T)$ to maximize $\recall(1r)$ on each dataset, by a direct search, for each data variety. \emph{VCM} is expected to perform robustly across a range of noise and sampling variations.